Fein Supercut FSC 2.0 Review

-A simple extension cord is all that is needed in most if not all situations where grout needs to be removed.
-Additionally the cordless tools are heavier and more awkward to use in tight corners.
-This increased weight will be a curse on your arms and hands when trying to remove grout in large areas of shower tiles.
+The cordless tools are also heavier and more awkward to use in tight corners.
+This increased weight will be a curse on your arms and hands when trying to remove grout in large areas.
 Also trying to remove the grout in tight corners where the cordless battery gets in your way will also make regrouting tile that much more difficult of a job.

-The quick release blade system of the Fein tools seems like a great idea on paper but it is really the Achilles heal of the Fein Supercut tool.
+The quick release blade system of the Fein tools seems like a great idea on paper but it is really a drawback with the Fein Supercut tool.
 The Fein Multimaster also has a quick release blade holder that is similar to the Fein Supercut so it probably has similar issues as the Fein Supercut tool.
-The quick release blade holder system allows you to quickly remove and replace the blades without having to use any tools to remove it.
+The quick release blade holder system allows you to quickly remove and replace the blades without having to use any tools to remove them.

 The old style Fein tools required you to use a hex driver to unscrew a blade holder screw for replacing the blades.
 This old system was not perfect and periodically the blade holder screw would loosen and need to be re tightened to keep the blade firmly in place.
 The screw in blade holder system did not present too many problems and did not ever break down and need to be repaired like the new quick release blade holder system.